Luos-io/Documentation/get-started/get-started1.md

 4. Select the environment corresponding to your demo board:

-All the project from the _Get_started_ folder are already configure in the file plateformio.ini.
-If you use an Arduino board, you will have to specify the model of your board in the plateformio.ini file.”
+All the project from the _Get_started_ folder are already configured in the file *plateformio.ini*.
+If you use an Arduino board, you will have to specify the model of your board in this file.

-Click on the platformio.ini file and type the right board in the line `board = ` and uncomment the name corresponding to the board you are currently using.
+On the left panel in VS Code, locate and click on the *platformio.ini* file, and type the right board in the line `board = ` (or uncomment the name corresponding to the board you are currently using).

 :::info
-Arduino users can select their board on the `platformio.ini` file by modifying the `board = zero` line.
+Arduino users can select their board on the *platformio.ini* file by modifying the `board = zero` line.

 <div align="center">
   <Image src="/img/get-started/get-started-1-3.png" darkSrc="/img/get-started/get-started-1-3.png"/>